 In other words, some moral theologians will see the defective organ as key.
 For these moral theologians, the argument against contraceptive surgery would appear to be that it violates the body’s integrity and teleology, so where the body already lacks integrity then we don’t have a problem.

-Second, that understanding of the argument against contraception misunderstands the role of the body in morality.
+Third, that understanding of the argument against contraception misunderstands the role of the body in morality.
 I don’t want to turn this humble blog post into a whopping moral treatise, but let me just set this opinion down: If you think the key to this whole situation is that the organ is defective, then you have not followed what JPII meant when he said that the moral object must be seen from the perspective of the acting person (see VS 48 and 78).

 Examining the premises